Skip to main content

 /etc/fail2ban/jail.conf: This is where all the magic happens.
 This is the file where you can configure things like default ban time, number of reties before banning an IP, whitelisting IPs, mail sending information etc. Basically you control the behavior of Fail2Ban from this file.

-Now before you go and change these files, Fail2Ban advise to make a copy with .local file for these conf files.
+Now, before you go and change these files, Fail2Ban advise making a copy with .local file for these conf files.
 It’s because the default conf files can be overwritten in updates and you’ll lose all your settings.

 sudo cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local